-Are you thinking about getting a mortgage after Bankruptcy?
-Give us a call or complete the form below to speak to one of our experts
+Want to get a mortgage after Bankruptcy?
+Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 Should you avoid Bankruptcy if you want to get a Mortgage?